-Remember that this is a proposed rule, which means that it is not yet law and does not have an effective date.
-It will proceed through normal APA public notice and comment procedures before any final rule is published.
-After the comment deadline, the agency must review all comments received (over 32,000), which may impact the eventual wording of the final rule or otherwise alter the outcome of the rulemaking.
+Remember that this was a proposed rule, which means that it is not yet law and does not have an effective date.
+Rules must proceed through normal APA public notice and comment procedures before any final rule is published.
+After a comment deadline, the agency must review all comments received (in this case, over 32,000), which may impact the eventual wording of the final rule or otherwise alter the outcome of the rulemaking.
 Under the normal process, after an agency analyzes the comments and makes any amendments to the proposal (if at all), the agency will send a final rule back to OMB for another review.
-After OMB reviews the final rule, it is sent back to DHS, which will then publish it in the Federal Register as a final rule.
+After OMB reviews the final rule, it is sent back to the agency, which then publishes it in the Federal Register as a final rule.
 If a final rule is eventually published, the final rule notice will contain a future effective date.
 It is not until the effective date included in a future final rule notice in the Federal Register that any changes become effective.
-The proposed rule preamble indicates that since this is a major rule as defined by the Congressional Review Act, "this rule, if enacted as a final rule, would be effective at least 60 days after the date on which Congress receives a report submitted by DHS under the Congressional Review Act, or 60 days after the final rule's publication, whichever is later."

 This summary includes only proposed changes to duration of status for F and J nonimmigrants.
 DHS also proposes eliminating duration of status for I information media nonimmigrants.